ultimatemember/ultimatemember/readme.txt

 **Custom fields**

-With our custom fields, Ultimate Member allows you to gather any information you like from user’s when they signup or via their profile.
+With our custom fields, Ultimate Member allows you to gather any information you like from user's when they signup or via their profile.
 The plugin comes with a full range of field types including: text box, textarea, dropdown, multi-select, radio, checkbox, url, password, image upload, file upload, date picker, time picker and star ratings

 **Drag and drop form builder**